scc-digitalhub/docs/user/docs/runtimes/asrserve.md

 - name of the model to expose
 - optional base image for serving

-The ``serve`` action allows for deploying the model, and a set of extra properties may be configured, including
+The ``serve`` action allows for deploying the model, and a set of extra properties may be configured, including:

 - inference server-specific arguments
 - load balancing strategy and properties